brakmic/IHaveNoClue/README.md

 **VS-Compiling and Cargo usage**

 Because there's currently no support for Rust's **Cargo** you have to manually create a proper *Cargo.toml* file and invoke the build process via Console.
-Also don't forget to copy the DLL into Exe's **target** directory.
+Also don't forget to copy the DLL into Exe's **target/debug** respective **target/release** directory.
 Without the DLL the execution of *cargo build* will fail with error that it *couldn't find the library*.

 <img src="http://p71.imgup.net/cargo_tomlaa20.png">